laurilehmijoki/s3_website/README.md

       http_redirect_code: 301
 ```

-After adding the configuration, run the command `configure-s3-website --config
+After adding the configuration, run the command `s3_website cfg apply` on your
-s3_website.yml` on your command-line interface.
-This will apply the routing
-rules on your S3 bucket.
+command-line interface.
+This will apply the routing rules on your S3 bucket.

 For more information on configuring redirects, see the documentation of the
 [configure-s3-website](https://github.com/laurilehmijoki/configure-s3-website#configuring-redirects)
 gem, which comes as a transitive dependency of the `s3_website` gem.
+(The
+command `s3_website cfg apply` internally calls the `configure-s3-website` gem.)

 ### Using `s3_website` as a library